SEGVeenstra/ext_theme/extended_theme/README.md

 ### Step 4: Add to MaterialApp

 To be able to access our new theme, we need to add it to the MaterialApp.
+We will use the conveniently generated `.builder` function.

 ```dart
 return MaterialApp(